Establishing A Brand Voice: The Jester Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 Powerful brands are actually individuals with their own unique personalities.

 If they weren’t, no one would be able to tell them apart from a line of products and services offering the same thing.
-This goes further than just relatability, tapping into our collective subconscious by mirroring our shared human needs.
+This goes further than just reliability.

 In 1954, Carl Jung described this phenomenon as ‘archetypes.’
 These can be observed repeating across cultures and generations over the decades, helping to shape our collective human experience.
 From historical figures, celebrities and some of your favorite movies in Hollywood — to all across the literary pages, archetypes can be seen in our most beloved (and bemoaned) personas.

-In this post, we’ll explore the Jester archetype and its different sub-archetypes.
-Keep up with our blog for more examples and explorations of the various archetypes and how they apply to branding.
+Keep up with our blog for further exploration of the various archetypes and how they apply to branding.

 Brands Yearning To Connect With The World